-- couples, vulnerable young people (16-25), people at risk of domestic abuse and high risk and/or prolific offenders subject to Probation Orders - Supported by appropriate levels of staffing on a 24/7 basis, with levels of cover appropriate to the demands and needs of the specific user group - Able to move people out of services (so that there is sufficient turnover within the accommodation) into more settled accommodation, or return to previous/ existing accommodation where appropriate.
+- Safe, secure, and appropriately located - Able to support the following customer groups in separate premises or through distinct units within a single premise vulnerable single homeless people and couples, vulnerable young people (16-25), people at risk of domestic abuse and high risk and/or prolific offenders subject to Probation Orders - Supported by appropriate levels of staffing on a 24/7 basis, with levels of cover appropriate to the demands and needs of the specific user group - Able to move people out of services (so that there is sufficient turnover within the accommodation) into more settled accommodation, or return to previous/ existing accommodation where appropriate.

-It is envisaged that individuals would be accommodated for no more than 3 months, with an average stay of up to 6 weeks being desirable.
+It was envisaged that individuals would be accommodated for no more than 3 months, with an average stay of up to 6 weeks being desirable.
 All commissioned services should: